Speedstarskiwi/Bytecode-Error-Handler/README.md

 **Please** do credit me if you are going to public release this, or privately release this as well.

 **Note: This has to be one of the ways on how to do it, you can also use `luau_load` which is better.**

+**Some errors are advanced and not all errors can be accurately checked and returned.**